 - By Sea – Not the best choice but if you have a lot of time, you can go to Surigao via ferry.

-- Cebu to Surigao City – You can take Cokaliong Shipping Lines departs 7PM every day.
-It’s a 12 hour trip so it’s basically one whole night.
-Fare is Php850.00 for economy and Php1025.00 for tourist.
+- Cebu to Surigao City – You can take Cokaliong Shipping Lines departs at 7PM every day.
+It’s a 12-hour trip so it’s basically one whole night.
+Fare is Php850.00 for the economy and Php1025.00 for tourists.
 Then you can take the bus or van going to Surigao del Sur.
-It will be 5-6hours trip.
+It will be a 5-6hours trip.

 Places to visit in Surigao del Sur

 I did my first ever surfing trip here and I wasn’t prepared!
 Haha.
 This is the only known surfing spots in Surigao del Sur.
 They have a Surfing Festival in November which is the best time to travel and surf here.

 - 500 with Instructor (2 hours)

 - Accommodations – There’s a lot of homestay around Lanuza.
 But if you can afford more you can check Babak Bongalows.

 Also, there are a lot of spots in other towns, especially in Cantilan, Tandag, and Cortes.
 Just ask the locals in the right direction and also be guided since those spots since are not touristy and it might lack safety percussions.